 Did you know the first highway ever adopted was right here in Texas?

-In 1984, James R. “Bobby” Evans, an engineer for the Texas Department of Transportation's (TxDOT) Tyler District, was driving through Tyler one day when he observed debris blowing out of the bed of the pickup truck he was following.
+In 1984 Evans, who was now the Tyler District Engineer, was able to figure out a way to make this concern connect with communities.
+He was driving through Tyler one day when he observed debris blowing out of the bed of the pickup truck he was following.

-Alarmed by the incident and concerned that the cost of picking up litter was increasing at an annual rate of 15 to 20 percent, Evans began appealing to local groups to “adopt” a section of highway.
-His initial challenge went unanswered.
+Alarmed by the incident and concerned that the cost of picking up litter was increasing at an annual rate of 15 to 20 percent, Evans challenged a local group to “adopt” a section of highway.
+Although the challenge went unanswered, the idea was born.

 Champion for the Cause

-It wasn't long before Billy Black, Public Information Officer for TxDOT's Tyler District, became involved in developing the Adopt-a-Highway program.
-Black was responsible not only for creating a quarterly cleanup cycle for adopting organizations, but also for implementing the initial concept, which included furnishing volunteer safety training, reflective vests and equipment — and for erecting the well-known Adopt-a-Highway roadside signs that recognize adopters.
+After discussing his thoughts and ideas with Billy Black, Public Information Officer for TxDOT’s Tyler District, Evans asked Billy to take the lead as the Department’s spokesperson.
+Black was responsible not only for creating a quarterly cleanup cycle for adopting organizations, but also for implementing the initial concept, which included furnishing volunteer safety training, reflective vests and equipment – and for erecting the well-known Adopt-a-Highway roadside signs that recognize adopters.

 The Word Spreads